Debugging Chapel Programs¶

 Over time, we plan to improve our ability to debug the generated C code for a Chapel program.
 If you find yourself debugging the generated code a lot and need help or have requests for better support, please let us know so that we can prioritize accordingly.

-capabilities for tracking the status of tasks, primarily designed for
+capability for tracking the status of tasks, primarily designed for

 use in a single-locale execution.
 To enable this capability, your